Saturday, 14 July 2007

 We had lunch in the courtyard at the house and followed it with a deep sleep, luxuriating in soft sheets with the afternoon sun streaming in through lace curtains.

-On our way to the village feast we were accompanied by a pair of camels, who were tethered to some plane trees while we ate.
+On our way to the village feast we were accompanied by a pair of camels, who were then tethered to some plane trees while we ate.
 They were part of the entertainment to come, and meanwhile they pruned the plane trees vigorously

 Our party lined up with everybody else and each person got a tray with first and last course – melon with ham and goat’s cheese, bread and tarte tatin, which many people ate then and there instead of leaving it for dessert.
 Then we lined up again for the hot food, which was duck, with potato gratin.